-As an employee, you will need to be careful when it comes to carve-outs in your employer’s health insurance plans.
-A carve-out program in your workplace environment could mean difficulties in claim processing resulting in frustration and confusion
+As an employee, you’ll need to be careful when it comes to carve-outs in your employer’s health insurance plan.
+A carve-out program in your workplace environment could mean difficulties in claim processing, which can result in frustration and confusion.

-It’s important to understand the policy issued by the employer and how the carve-out program will affect your rates and claim payments.
-For your employer, a carve-out program will cut costs and increase the business’s profitability.
+It’s important to understand the policy issued by your employer and how the carve-out program will affect your rates and claim payments.
+For your employer, a carve-out program cuts costs and increases the profitability of their business.